ThePhD/ThePhD.github.io/_posts/2022-02-28-Ever Closer - C23 Draws Nearer.markdown

 ## `s/keywords/predefined macros/g`

 There was a persistent fear in comments and in other places that these are, in fact, new "keywords".
 Even the Wikipedia article describes the change as "`alignas`, `alignof`, `bool`, `true`, `false`, `static_assert`, `thread_local` become keywords".
 This is mostly my fault for just being excited, so hopefully in writing this article many more individuals feel a lot less worried about their upcoming C code.
-The precise spelling of all of these new "keywords is as Predefined Macros, defined by the compiler.
+The precise spelling of all of these new "keywords" is as Predefined Macros, defined by the compiler.
 This may feel like a distinction without a difference, but the distinction is what allows us to do this without breaking existing user code.
 Notably, the following is not an error:

 ```cpp
 #define foo 1